 -Lack of storage.
 Besides the large basket underneath (that I really like), there are no pockets for small items.
 Many strollers have a pocket in the back of the seat or a small zipper pocket on the back of the canopy for small items like keys, cell phone, and wallet.
 Not on Cruz!

 -Telescoping handle.
-Some parents complaints about the telescoping handle adjustment button not working properly, but I think this problem has been fixed.
+Some parents complained about the telescoping handle adjustment button not working properly, but I think this problem has been fixed.
 So it is not an issue anymore, but I still wanted to mention it.

 -No bumper bar.
 When I spend $460 on a stroller, I do expect to have at least a bumper bar.
 I can’t believe it has to be purchased separately.